temperandforge/TF-Coding-Challenge/README.md

-# PHP Coding Challenge: Product Listing Page
+# PHP Coding Challenge: Product Detail Page

 ## Overview
 This challenge tests your ability to work with PHP data structures and render HTML based on a provided design.
-You'll be creating a product listing page that displays products with their details in a responsive layout using component-driven design and implementation.
+You will be be creating 2 components: a product card grid and an accordion section with collapsible product details.

 ## Running Local Development
 To run this project locally, ensure you have a PHP server set up.
 You can use tools like XAMPP, MAMP, or the built-in PHP server.